chaienoto/BNS2Patcher/README.md

   [Lastest script here](https://github.com/chaienoto/BNS2Patcher/releases/tag/v1.0.0)

   ## AntiVirus-Alert
   Don't worry if your Antivirus alert when you used my script.
-Don't have any backdoor or something like that.
+Don't have any backdoor, keylogger or something like that (i dont have enough skill to do that thing :) ).

-  You can turn off them for a while, then enable again after patching
+  You can turn off Windown defender for a while, then enable it again after patching

   ## Special-Thanks
-  Thank you for great work Holaster and your approve
+  Thank you for great work Holaster and your approval

   ![holas approve](https://user-images.githubusercontent.com/50574624/134758380-3be63251-5af4-4228-a199-a10f093cf73b.PNG)